 Modernized policies to reduce tenant turnover, eliminate unnecessary procedures, and increase transparency; led community and board policy meetings

-Led monthly board meetings and weekly working groups; first Board President to regularly provide leadership and guidance to staff; collaborated with board members to solve recurrent operational, legal, financial, and other community business; created tools to increase institutional knowledge retention during periods of board turnover
+Led monthly board meetings and weekly working groups; first Board President to regularly provide leadership; collaborated to solve recurrent operational, legal, financial challenges; created tools to increase institutional knowledge retention during high-turnover periods

 Published an article in Greater Greater Washington to raise awareness of the viability and sustainability of mixed-income communities in the DC-area